7rikazhexde/go-multi-version-manager/README.md

 1. Edit your `~/.bashrc` file
 2. Find the line `# source "$SCRIPT_PATH"` in the gomvm configuration section
 3. Uncomment it by removing the `#` character
-4. Save the file and reload your `.bashrc`:
+4. Save the file and reload your `.bashrc`

    ```bash
    source ~/.bashrc